ishmaelsanchez/ishresume/_posts/2020-12-31-why-use-jekyll.markdown

 #=> prints 'Hi, Tom' to STDOUT.
 {% endhighlight %}

-Reducing maintance and comment moderation or consistent updates from content management systems like like Drupal and WordPress.
 It's simple Markdown, Liquid, HTML & CSS go in.
 Static sites come out ready for deployment.
 Create blogs with featurees like Permalinks, categories, pages, posts, and custom layouts are all first-class citizens here.
-Intergrations with Github and Digital ocean

-Avoid dealing with complex or annoying hosting companies.
-GitHub Pages are powered by Jekyll, so you can easily deploy your site using GitHub for free—custom domain name and all.